achambaz/tlride/_book/abcd.md

 $\Psi$, and so we say that $\Psi$ is a *smooth* statistical mapping.

-To discuss how $\Psi(P)$ changes for distributions that *get nearer* to $P$ in the model, we require a more concrete notion of *getting-nearness*.
+To discuss how $\Psi(P)$ changes for distributions that *get nearer* to $P$ in the model, we require a more concrete notion of what it means to *get near* to a distribution in a model.
 The notion hinges on fluctuations (or fluctuating models).